Connect to a database

 ...

-Depending on the type of database and the choice of method for authentication, you can provide the necessary information with RCUDbInfo in the model.
+Depending on the type of database and the SSL connection type, you can provide the necessary information with RCUDbInfo in the model.

 ATP database